 The Men’s Bodybuilding category is for men with more muscle than Classic Physique, with emphasis on symmetry, muscularity, and presentation.
-It is not the largest, most muscular who wins, but the man who possess the best symmetry, balance and proportion of both muscularity and conditioning and the ability to display in group comparisons.
+It is not the largest, most muscular who wins, but the competitor who has the best symmetry, balance and proportion of both muscularity and conditioning and the ability to display in group comparisons.

 Men will compete in bodybuilding posing trunks of any color, with no shirt or shoes.
 No thongs.
 All suits must be in good taste.
 Athletes will be warned about improper suits and are advised to contact show promoter if you are concerned your suit does not meet specifications.
 No jewelry or body accessories are permitted (except for wedding rings which are allowed).

 Men’s bodybuilding competitors are permitted to crossover to Men’s Physique or Classic Physique.

 The use of performance-enhancing substances is never permitted.
 All competitors must successfully pass a polygraph screen prior to competition.